Little Curragh I, Barrow and Rath, Co. Kildare.

 For the Little Curragh main menu, click here.

-The bank and ditch of the outer rath.
+Part of the outer ditch, or possible rath.